Copyright © 2015 Granite Tops Pro All rights reserved

 When dealing with contractors of any kind, quality referrals are your best way to avoid the frustration and hassle.
 And it's why you should consider a referral source like Angieslist.com to help you find any kind of contractor, not just granite fabricators and installers.

 So check out Angie's today!
 You'll find thousands of unbiased reviews of local service companies.
 Get a personal recommendation from someone just like yourself.
 And remember no contractors can pay to be on the list -

 Even though I've been in the building trades for years, I use Angie's List myself, everything from car repair to medical providers.

-Even with all my contacts in the building trades (and considering the down economy), you'd think I would have no problem getting quality work and results from local contractors in my OWN home.
+For 12 years now, I've been a real fan.
+Here's why ... even with all my contacts in the building trades, you'd think I would have no problem getting quality work and results from local contractors in my OWN home.
 But that hasn't been the case.
 Angie to the rescue.

 At the time, I just viewed them as another advertising company trying to get me to spend money.
 They made it difficult, however, because they weren't interested in getting me to write a check for a recommendation.

 In fact, none of the reviewed or recommended contractors EVER pay to be listed.
 Find Kitchen & Bath dealers with Angie.